 - continuous monitoring program / data analytics – the University's information systems are an important source of information on fraudulent and corrupt conduct.
 With the use of software applications and computer assisted audit techniques, a series of suspect transactions can be identified and investigated.
 Investigations are conducted by personnel external to the business unit in which the transactions occur; and

 - internal and external reporting channels and Public Interest Disclosures – there are various ways in which a person may report suspected or actual fraud at the University.
-Staff may make a report to their supervisor, senior line manager, or the Director, Assurance Services.
+Staff may make a report to their supervisor, senior line manager, or the General Counsel, Legal & Compliance.

 External Auditor’s Role in the Detection of Fraud